 As one of the oldest materials known to mankind, the inherent natural properties of wool have long been used to craft durable, superior garments.
-It remains the ideal choice as an all-season go-to for the distinguished gentleman with impeccable style.
+It remains the ideal choice as an all-season go-to for the distinguished piece of wardrobe, be it a jacket, trouser or a suit.

 Merino wool is especially superior.
 Cultivated in Australia to be worn all year round, its fibres are more than three times finer than the average human hair, making it one of the softest fibres to touch.
 Its moisture retention qualities in particular also improve its static resistance.

 Merino wool has long been the staple luxury fibre for suiting, unrivalled by any fibre for its look and feel.
-Here are the top two reasons why a wool suit is the ideal option for the distinguished gentleman.
+Here are the top two reasons why a garment made of 100% wool, is the ideal option for the distinguished piece of wardrobe, be it a jacket, trouser or a suit.

 Providing warmth in winter while keeping you cool in summer, a Merino wool suit will last a lifetime with the proper care.
 From the boardroom to happy-hour, a lightweight wool suit can never be underestimated.